2017-2018 End of the Year Activities Criteria

-Promotion Ceremony: The 8th grade Promotion Ceremony will be held on Tuesday, June 21, 2016 from 8:00-9:00 a.m. for students with last names A-L and 9:30-10:30 a.m. for students with last names M-Z. Students MUST be in attendance at school in the morning during 1st period to participate in the ceremony.
+Promotion Ceremony: The 8th Grade Promotion Ceremony will be held on Wednesday, June 13th, 2018, from 8:00-9:00 a.m. for students with last names A-K and 9:30-10:30 a.m. for students with last names L-Z. Students MUST be in attendance at school during their Advisory period in order to participate in the ceremony.
 This is NOT a formal event.
 Tuxedos and evening gowns are NOT appropriate.
-Girls should NOT wear high heels that would affect their ability to access the stage stairs and walk across the stage.
+Girls should NOT wear high heels that would affect their ability to access the stage stairs and walk across the stage safely.
 Students should come to school in the morning dressed for the promotion exercise.
 All dress code rules apply.
 Students should dress as though they were attending a job interview.
 Seventh grade Correia siblings may attend with a note from parents delivered to the attendance office at least one day in advance.
 Child care is not provided.
 Sign out sheets will be available for parents to take their 8th grade student out early.
 We encourage parents who attend promotion to take your 8th grader home with you after the ceremony.

 End of Year Activities:

-What is required to be promoted to high school?
-Eighth grade students should not have more than one F grade in a core subject.
+What is required to participate in promotion activities?
+Eighthgrade students should not have more than one F grade in a core subject.
 Core subjects are: English, Math, Science, and History.
-If you are concerned about your child’s grades, please contact Counselor Ron Fong at: (email@example.com) for students whose last name begin with the letters A-L, or Counselor Estella Acosta at: (firstname.lastname@example.org) for students whose last name begin with the letters M-Z.
+If you are concerned about your child’s grades, please contact Counselor Jessica Moreno at: (email@example.com) for students whose last name begin with the letters A-K, or Counselor Estella Acosta at: (firstname.lastname@example.org) for students whose last name begin with the letters L-Z.

 Summer School:The Board of Education has determined that there will be no summer school for 8th grade students to make up F grades in the summer of 2018.